A minimal mass blow-up solution on a nonlinear quantum star graph: Introduction

-The mass of $Q$ gives the threshold between global existence and blow-up: any solution of \eqref{eq:1} with $M_{\mathbb R}(u_0)<M_{\mathbb R}(Q)=\pi\sqrt{3}/4$ is global, whereas there exists a minimal blow-up mass solution, i.e.~a solution such that $M_{\mathbb R}(u_0)=M_{\mathbb R}(Q)$ and the associated solution of \eqref{eq:1} blows up in finite time.
-It turns out that such a solution can be found by an explicit pseudo-conformal transform of the standing wave.
+We already mentioned that the mass of $\mathsf Q$ gives the threshold between global existence and blow-up.
+Precisely, any solution of~\eqref{eq:1} with mass smaller that $M_{\mathsf Q}$ is global, whereas there exists a minimal mass blow-up solution, i.e.~a solution of~\eqref{eq:1} with mass $M_{\mathsf Q}$ which blows up in finite time.
+It turns out that such a solution can be found as an explicit pseudo-conformal transform of the standing wave.
 Indeed, let

-then $S$ is a solution of \eqref{eq:1} and we have
+Then $S$ is a solution of~\eqref{eq:1} and we have

 In particular, $S$ blows up at $t=0$ with the so-called \emph{pseudo-conformal speed} $|t|^{-1}$.
-Furthermore, up to the symmetries of the equation, $S$ is the unique minimal mass blow-up solution (see \cite{Me93}).
+Furthermore, up to the symmetries of the equation, $S$ is the unique minimal mass blow-up solution (see~\cite{Me93}).

+On the graph $\Gc$ with $\gamma=0$, the function constructed by considering a half-copy of $S(t)$ on each edge is a solution of~\eqref{eq:nls}, which blows up at time $T=0$ at the central vertex with pseudo-conformal speed~\eqref{eq:PC_speed}.
+When $\gamma<0$, one cannot construct a simple solution based on $S(t)$, but the proof of Theorem~\ref{th:blowup} (see, in particular, Proposition~\ref{prop:profile}) suggests that radial minimal mass blow-up solutions should also be governed by the profile $\mathsf Q$ in this case.
+In the repulsive case $\gamma>0$, there are no radial minimal mass solutions blowing up in finite time at the vertex; see Section~\ref{sec:global}.